George Verschoor: Career

-Verschoor developed, produced and directed the first four seasons of MTV's groundbreaking series The Real World, which launched the modern non-fiction genre and is one of the longest-running reality programs in history.
-As an Emmy-nominated showrunner, he executive produced and directed MTV's Fear, created and ran the hybrid mystery series Murder in Small Town X for FOX, and was creator and showrunner for the live music competition series Nashville Star, which went for six season and launched the career of country music star Miranda Lambert.
+Verschoor first gained prominence as developer, showrunner and director of the first four seasons of MTV's groundbreaking series The Real World, which launched the modern non-fiction genre and is one of the longest-running reality programs in history.
+While directing the early seasons, Verschoor created many of the storytelling devices that now define the genre, including the "confessional" interview camera technique, a direct-to-camera storytelling device that remains a staple of unscripted television.

+Following The Real World, Verschoor continued to push the boundaries of nonfiction storytelling across multiple genres.
+He executive produced and directed MTV's Fear, where he created the immersive “Fear Camera” system and co-created and ran Fox’s boundary-pushing hybrid mystery series Murder in Small Town X, which was one of the first to blend serialized scripted narrative with real-world participant experience.

+Verschoor co-created and served as showrunner of the music competition series Nashville Star, which ran for six seasons and helped launch the careers of several prominent country music artists, including Miranda Lambert and Kacey Musgraves.
+He later served as executive producer and showrunner on ABC’s hit Extreme Makeover: Home Edition and Fox’s Home Free.

+Through an overall production relationship with National Geographic Channel, Verschoor executive produced the investigative series Border Wars and co-created the adventure docuseries Die Trying, which featured adventurers such as Alex Honnold, and the off-the-grid construction series Building Wild.
+In the streaming era, he has been a frequent collaborator with Netflix, serving as creator and executive producer of the Emmy-winning Instant Dream Home, one of the platform’s global Top 10 series, as well as creator and showrunner of The World’s Most Amazing Vacation Rentals and Stay Here.
+He also served as consulting producer on multiple seasons of Paramount+’s The Real World Homecoming.

 Verschoor also executive produced and was showrunner of the long-running ABC hit series Extreme Makeover: Home Edition.
 He also executive produced the David Lynch Foundation's star-studded charity benefit Change Begins Within for PBS, featuring a reunion of the two surviving Beatles, Sir Paul McCartney and Ringo Starr.

 Verschoor executive produced and directed other successful television series, including the scripted comedies Austin Stories, Howard Stern's Son of the Beach, and Blowin' Up starring Jamie Kennedy.
 He also executive produced the award-winning National Geographic documentary film Death on the Mountain: the Women of K2.

-As part of an overall development and production deal with National Geographic Channel, Verschoor executive produced the hit investigative series Border Wars, and created and executive produced the documentary adventure series Die Trying, and their off-the-grid build series Building Wild.

-Most recently, Verschoor has been helming the building competition series Home Free (2015 TV series) starring noted contractor and TV host Mike Holmes.
-The series premiered on the Fox network on July 22, 2015 and he is noted for coming up with Holmes' patented catchphrase "This is gonna be good!"

 Verschoor is the founder and President of Hoosick Falls Productions, based in Santa Monica, CA. He currently serves on the advisory board of the S.I.
 Newhouse School of Public Communications at Syracuse University, the board of directors for the Woodstock Academy of Music, and is an executive producer with David Lynch Foundation Television.